k3po/k3po/SPEC.md

 If `X-Sequence-No` header is missing in downstream request, then the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.

-If the sequence number received in `X-Sequence-No` header is out of order, the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.
+If the sequence number received in `X-Sequence-No` header is out of order or invalid, the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.

+The sequence number is regarded invalid -

+* if it is not a positive integer
+* if the value exceeds 2^53 - 1

 The downstream request is regarded out of order -